Silver didn’t just “do well” in 2025 — it rewrote the playbook.

 Key Factors to Watch in 2026

 Several powerful forces are converging to shape silver’s trajectory in 2026.
-After a 120% surge in 2025, the market enters the new year with tighter supplies, stronger industrial fundamentals, and a rapidly changing macro backdrop.
+After a historic surge in 2025, the market enters the new year with tighter supplies, evolving industrial fundamentals, and a rapidly shifting macro backdrop.
 Here’s what will matter most:

 Industrial Demand: Solar, EVs, and AI Supercharge Silver’s Role